 Our variety is a one of a kind, rare heirloom that dates back to the 1850's.
 It's very tiny, so it doesn't have the shells that get stuck in your teeth, and it's easier to digest.
 The color of the variety is what we call a lemon-yellow.
 We are Non-GMO Project Verified

-Amish Country Popcorn
+?
+Amish Country

 The next popocorn comes from Amish Country.
 They are all about selection - many different offers of all different shapes and colors.

-Beautiful, huh.
 I love buying a bunch of different varieties of their popcorn as it fun to mix it up.
-Some of the varieties I buy include: Midnight blue, Purple, Red, Rainbow, Ladyfinger, and Mushroom.
-It’s fun to invite people over and pop up several different types, see what they think.
-All of their varieties are non-GMO in case you were wondering.
+Some of the varieties I buy include: Midnight blue, Purple, Red, Rainbow, Ladyfinger, and Mushroom (best kind for caramel corn).

 Amish Country Popcorn was founded by Brian Lehman at the family farm in Berne, Indiana.
 His dad planted popcorn for him when he was 6 years old.
 He fell in love with it and has been growing it ever since.
 Brian likes growing different types of popcorn because different people like different popcorns.
 He wants to satisfy ever customer.

 ?
 Where to Buy: Amish Country Popcorn is available in a lot of places.
 I typically find in in bulk stores and Amish shops.
 You can buy it on Amazon as well.

-Monarch Butterfly Popcorn
+?
+Monarch Butterfly

 In the winter of 2016, my wife and my youngest daughter took a trip out to California to surprise my father in law for his birthday.
 While they did that, the other 2 kids and I took a short trip to Wisconsin.
 One of the things on my list to do was visit Brennan's Market.
 I really enjoyed this store when I was visiting Madison, Wisconsin in 2010.

 I contacted Wisconsin Gold Harvest and asked them what makes their corn so special.
 Colleen said: